HackMerced/HackMerced-II/README.md

 This repository is used to store the files for HackMerced's core website.
 Feel free to use it as long as you comply with our license.

-## Why Optica? ##

-We love the node registration features of [chef server](https://docs.chef.io/server_components.html).
-However, we run chef-solo here at [Airbnb](www.airbnb.com).
-We use optica as alternate node registration system.

 ## Installation ##

 HackMerced's website runs on top of node.js and requires you to install `node.js`, `npm`, `grunt`;